 By rich, I mean not just the name of the recipe, but like, “Give me some mouthwatering teaser.
 What is it about this recipe that’s amazing?
 Give it some personal context like, “My grandmother handed this recipe down, and la, la, la.”
 There is an ingredient that it’s in your pantry right now.
 That makes you go, “What is that?
 I want to click.”
-It just needs to be intriguing, and also have contain within it those key words that people will search.
+It just needs to be intriguing, and also have contained within it those keywords that people will search.

 Susan Wenner Jackson: It is.
 In fact, we have people on our staff here that that’s all they do is write things.

 Bjork Ostrom: If you would have told them that would have been their job five years ago, they’d be like, “What?”

 Susan Wenner Jackson: I know.
 It doesn’t even exist.